12 Ballarat cafes for epic farm-fresh indulgence

 Location: 18 Armstrong St North, Ballarat

-The lush and airy cafe feels refreshing with greenery around.
+The lush cafe is decorated with indoor plants.
 (Image: Shep St Sandos)

 King of the humble toastie, Shep St Sandos has turned the practice of jamming cheese and other tasty morsels between two slices of sourdough bread into an art form.
 House favourites include the mushroom melt, katsu chicken, and Reuben.